 Satisfaction-oriented interviews and other options of gathering feedback are doubly useful since you not only get a full understanding of how to make your product marketable but form your product’s army of earlyvangelists.
 These people will gladly advertise your product to anyone they know because they strongly believe in you and your product’s potential to relieve their pain points.
 This is what you can get as a successful outcome of the customer creation step.

 After launching your MVP or adding extra features to an existing solution, it’s important to keep on improving your product.
 The fourth step of customer development is repeatedly iterating by talking to customers, learning from feedback, and making necessary shifts to your product that will lead your company to success.

-Now, you need to conduct efficiency interviews that are aimed at eliciting:
+Now, you need to conduct efficiency customer development interviews that are aimed at eliciting:

 - Useful and convenient features